Viewing Logs¶

 Tip

-If you created your workspace with our provided example, Amazon CloudWatch data source has already been setup for you.
+If you created your workspace with our provided example, Amazon CloudWatch data source has already been set up for you.

-.
-In Grafana, querying and analyzing logs
+In Grafana, querying and analyzing logs is done with CloudWatch Logs Insights.

 fields @timestamp, log